openedx/enterprise-subsidy/README.rst

 If this event was successfully produced, you'll see a log message that says ``Message delivered to Kafka event bus: topic=dev-events-testing``.
-You should also now see the ``dev-events-testing`` topic available in your local confluent control center, and even the test events that are being published to the topic.
+You should also now see the ``dev-events-testing`` topic available in your local confluent control center, in addition to the test events that are being published to the topic.

 Deploying
 =========